-As an exploration entity, the Group has no operating revenue or earnings and consequently the Group's performance cannot be gauged by reference to those measures.
-Instead, the Directors consider the Group's performance based on the success of exploration activity, acquisition of additional prospective mineral interests and, in general, the value added to the Group's mineral portfolio during the course of the financial year.
+As an exploration entity, the Group has limited operating revenue or earnings and consequently the Group's performance cannot be gauged by reference to those measures.
+Instead, the Directors consider the Group's performance based on the success of exploration activity, acquisition of additional prospective mineral interests, joint venture arrangements over mineral interests and, in general, the value added to the Group's mineral portfolio during the course of the financial year.